adamtmorgan/dotfiles/README.md

 brew instal starship
 ```

 2. Turn it on for your shell.
 This will change depending on which shell you're using.
-For zsh, add the following to your `~/.zshrc` file:
+For zsh, add the following to the END of your `~/.zshrc` file.
+If not at the end, `ohmyzsh` will overwrite your power line:

 ```bash
 eval "$(starship init zsh)"